-Today, to transmit data over phone lines people use a modem instead of the acoustic coupler because of the dependability, speed, and ease of use.
-Although acoustic couplers are not commonly used today, they may still a solution for travelers who do not have access to a modem or network connection.
+Today, data transmission over phone lines happens via modem instead of the acoustic coupler because of the dependability, speed, and ease of use.
+Although acoustic couplers are rarely used today, they may still be a solution for travelers who do not have Internet access.